everitt-andrew/HitSongAllegheny/README.md

 version in which the project was developed.
 Future versions may affect the usability of some commands.

-The code can be found in the src directory.
+The code can be found in the src directory (analysis.r).
 After it has been opened, the user must download the tidyverse package by typing the command "Install.packages("tidyverse")" into the console.
 Furthermore, after the operation has been completed, the user must activate the package by entering the command "library(tidyverse)" into the console.